Young adult literature: Common genres

-A classic example of a problem novel and one that defined the sub-genre is Go Ask Alice by Anonymous (pseudonym for Beatrice Sparks) published in 1971.
-Go Ask Alice is written in first-person as the diary of a young girl who experiences a lot of problems while growing up.
-In order to cope with her problems, the protagonist begins experimenting with drugs.
-Modern examples of problem novels include Speak by Laurie Halse Anderson, Crank by Ellen Hopkins, and The Perks of Being a Wallflower by Stephen Chbosky.
+A classic example of a problem novel, and one that defined the sub-genre, is Go Ask Alice anonymously published by Beatrice Sparks in 1971.
+Go Ask Alice is written as the diary of a young girl, who, to cope with her many problems, experiments with drugs.
+More recent examples include Speak by Laurie Halse Anderson, Crank by Ellen Hopkins, and The Perks of Being a Wallflower by Stephen Chbosky.